LLNL/Umpire/docs/sphinx/cookbook/move_to_managed.rst

                     :lines: 34

 The move operation will copy the data from host memory to unified memory, allocated using the provided ``um_allocator``.
-The complete example is included
+The original allocation in host memory will be deallocated.
+The complete example is included below:
-below:

 .. literalinclude:: ../../../examples/cookbook/recipe_move_to_managed.cpp